Measles Encephalitis: A Story of Self-Healing

 I thought a lot about my choice.
 Let’s face it, it is easy to think fatalistically and accept an outcome without debating it.
 After all, the doctor told me I was destined to use that chair for the rest of my life.
 However, in all the time I had to think, it seemed unfair for me to have to live that way.
 People tried to convince me with the toys, dolls, and tea sets, that this condition had amenities.
 I was so delighted to be the princess!
 And yet, my heart was crying out to be whole.
 That is why I made a different choice and threw myself off that chair.

 While I was volunteering to help this boy, I suffered some survivor’s guilt, not understanding why I was able to recover and he wasn’t.
 Maybe I had a milder case.
 Maybe encephalitis resolves itself in some cases.
 Maybe I was spared because Dad was facing so much loss.
 His mother had died exactly one year earlier, and he was losing his father.
+A healer told me my near-death experience visiting my grandfather may have involved a bargain being struck to spare my life.
+We were surrounded by people around his bed.
+Maybe they were a heavenly counsel telling me I had to return even though I begged to stay with my grandpa.
 I’ll never know the answers.
-However, I do know that I saw my situation involved a choice.
+However, I do know that I saw my situation eventually led to a choice.
 I could have chosen to remain in the wheelchair.
 No one expected that to change, not the doctor, not my parents, not society.
 My thinking, my belief, was that I could walk, and so I set out to do that.

 Later in life, I had a couple of cancer scares, culminating in two surgeries within two weeks of each other.
 One was a total hysterectomy and the other a partial thyroidectomy.
 During the hysterectomy, the surgeon found my appendix was 8 inches long and ready to burst.
 Why was I so sick?
 This crisis led me to seek Reiki treatments.
 My first session was an amazing calling, so I set off to get training and am now a Usui Shiki Ryoho Reiki Master/Teacher.
 I also have completed 2 levels of Karuna Reiki training.